jeremygrace/neuroscience/README.md

 ### About

 >In recent years, with the advancements in computation power and data storage, the use of statistical learning has been able to dramatically increase and spread across industries.
-One specific field benefiting from this method of data analysis is neuroscience.
+One specific field benefiting from these approaches is neuroscience.
 This repository showcases my work in the field of neuroscience.

 <br>